peasy-ui/peasy-ui/README.md

     ${ !== prop}        Binding that renders the element if model property is false or nullish

-    ${alias <=* list}   Bindning from model list property to view template alias for each item in the list
+    ${alias <=* list(:key)} Bindning from model list property to view template alias for each item in the list.
+If key is provided property key will be used to decide item equality

-    ${comp === (state)} Binding that renders component (property with type or instance) with a `template` and passes state, if component type, to component's `create` method
+    ${comp === (state)} Binding that renders component (property with type or instance) with a template and passes state, if component type, to component's create method

 A combination of the string value binding and a binding for the `change` event can be used to capture and react to changes in radio buttons and selects.